KDE/kdesrc-build/README.md

 ## SAMPLE CONFIGURATION

 A sample configuration file is included for demonstration purposes.
-You could copy it to your `~/.kdesrc-buildrc` and edit, but you should use the provided `kdesrc-build-setup` script instead.
+You could copy it to `~/.config/kdesrc-buildrc` and edit manually.
+However, it is advised to use provided `kdesrc-build-setup` script instead.

 ## HELP!!!